Ultimate Guide to Ha Giang Loop Tours by Motorcycle, Car and Foot

 Alright, let’s be real.
 Renting a motorbike and doing the Ha Giang Loop on your own is both thrilling and a bit terrifying, depending on how comfortable you are with motorbikes.

-Also, it’s important to know that Vietnam’s mountain roads aren’t exactly forgiving.
-While most of the Loop is paved and kept up, you’re bound to run into the occasional landslide and tore-up dirt road.
-But hey, what’s adventure without a little chaos?
+Also, it’s important to know that Vietnam’s mountain roads aren’t exactly easy to drive on.
+While most of the Loop is paved, you’re bound to run into the occasional landslide and torn-up dirt road.

 Pros: